How To Create To-Do Lists In WordPress

 This brings up the ‘To-Do List’ page …

-For example, you can add new items to your to-do list from your admin bar …
+For example, you can add new to-do items to your list from your dashboard toolbar …

-You can click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To-Do list contains many items, as the link is only going to take you to the “Add New To-Do Item” section at the bottom of the screen) …
+You can also click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To-Do list already contains many items, as the link is only going to take you to the “Add New To-Do Item” section down the page) …

 The methods shown above will bring you to the ‘Add New To-Do Item’ area.

-Set up the options you have enabled for your to-do items, enter appropriate values and information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the to-do item …
+Select the options you have enabled for your to-do items, add appropriate values and information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the item to your list …

-Note: If you are using a list type that allows you to assign tasks to users, select a user from the drop-down list and assign them the item …
+Note: If you have chosen a list type that lets you assign tasks to specific users, select a user from the drop-down list and assign them the item …

 You can also make multiple users responsible for the same item (click on ‘x’ to remove a user) …

-After you have added the new item, the item will be listed as an entry in the ‘To-Do List’ table …
+Once you have added an item, the item will be listed as an entry in the ‘To-Do List’ table …

 Repeat the above process to keep adding new items to your to-do list …